yourselfhosted/slash/docs/install-browser-extension.md

-# The Browser Extension of Slash
+# The Browser Extension of Monotreme

-Slash provides a browser extension to help you use your shortcuts in the search bar to go to the corresponding URL.
+Monotreme provides a browser extension to help you use your shortcuts in the search bar to go to the corresponding URL.

 ## How to use